laurijssen/ledstripanimator/README.md

 We check if cur has reached the LED and if it has then we remove it from the animation list by returning false.
 The AnimList takes care of that.

-In Render we call only Adafruit's neopixe3l library function setPixelColor and pass it the current variable and an RGB value of RGB(10,10,10)
+In Render we call only Adafruit's neopixel library function setPixelColor and pass it the current variable and an RGB value of RGB(10,10,10)

 This is white.
+Do not use the maximum RGB(255, 255, 255) as this takes way too much energy, the leds will cannot handle that.

 So now we have a strip where one led ligts up and it moves twice a second on the ledstrip.
 After it reaches the last LED it does nothiong anymore.